Locations:

 How is a pilon fracture treated?

-Treatment for a pilon fracture depends on several factors, including:
+Treatment for a tibial plafond fracture depends on several factors, including:

-• If the bones are displaced (not aligned) and how much they’re displaced.
+• Whether the bones are displaced (not aligned), and how much they’re displaced

-• Your overall health and if you have other injuries.
+• Your overall health and whether you have other injuries

-If you have a pilon fracture that isn’t displaced and your bones are still aligned properly, you may not need surgery.
-Non-surgical treatment for pilon fractures can include:
+If you have a tibial plafond fracture that isn’t displaced and your bones are still aligned properly, you may not need surgery.
+Nonsurgical treatment for pilon fractures may include:

-• Rest: Your healthcare provider will most likely recommend that you rest as much as possible with your affected leg elevated so that you don’t put extra pressure on your pilon fracture.
+• Rest: Your healthcare provider will most likely recommend that you rest as much as possible with your affected leg elevated.

-• Casts, splints and/or boots: Your healthcare team will likely have you wear a splint, cast and/or boot as your fracture heals to stabilize your ankle.
+• Cast, splint or boot: Your provider will likely have you wear a cast, splint or boot as your fracture heals to stabilize your ankle.

-• Walking aids: Your healthcare team may have you use a walking aid such as crutches to avoid bearing weight on your affected leg.
-You may have to use the walking aid for up to three months or until your pilon fracture is fully healed.
+• Walking aids: Your healthcare team may have you use a walking aid, like crutches, to avoid bearing weight on your affected leg.

-• Medications: Your healthcare provider may have you take a blood thinner medication (anticoagulant) to reduce your risk of having blood clots form in the veins of your legs.
+• Medications: Your provider may prescribe a blood thinner (anticoagulant) to reduce your risk of blood clots forming in the veins of your leg.

-If you have a pilon fracture that is displaced and the bones aren’t aligned properly, you’ll likely need surgery.
-Depending on the severity of your fracture and if you have other injuries, your healthcare team may delay your surgery until the swelling around your ankle has settled and you are healthy enough to undergo surgery to minimize risks such as infection.
-Types of surgeries used to treat pilon fractures include:
+If you have a pilon fracture that’s displaced and the bones aren’t aligned properly, you’ll likely need surgery.
+Depending on the severity of your fracture and whether you have other injuries, your orthopedic surgeon may delay your surgery until the swelling around your ankle has settled.
+They need to make sure you’re healthy enough to have the surgery to minimize risks, like an infection.
+Types of pilon fracture surgeries include:

-• Open reduction and internal fixation: During open reduction and internal fixation surgery, the displaced bone fragments are first repositioned into their normal alignment.
+• Open reduction and internal fixation: Your orthopedic surgeon repositions the displaced bone fragments into their normal alignment.
 The fragments are then held together with screws or metal plates that are attached to the outer surface of the bone.
-Your surgeon can only do this kind of surgery to fix your break if your surrounding skin and tissues are healthy.

-• External fixation: In this surgery, your surgeon makes small incisions (cuts) into your skin and inserts metal pins through your bones.
-The pins stick out of your skin and are attached to bars outside of your body.
-The external fixator acts as a frame to help hold your ankle in a stable and secure position until your surgeon can perform a second surgery (usually open reduction and internal fixation) to fix your fracture.
+• External fixation: Your surgeon inserts metal pins through your bones.
+The pins stick out of your skin and are attached to bars outside your body.
+The external fixator acts as a frame to help hold your ankle in a stable and secure position until your surgeon can perform a second surgery.

 How long does it take a pilon fracture to fully heal?

-The length of time it takes for a pilon fracture to heal depends on the severity of the injury and if the individual had other injuries from the event that caused the pilon fracture.
+The length of time it takes for a tibial plafond fracture to heal depends on the severity and whether you had other injuries.
 Most pilon fractures require surgery.
-It usually takes three to six months after surgery for the fracture to heal completely.
-However, it often takes individuals a year or more to fully recover from the injury.
+It usually takes three to six months for the fracture to heal completely after surgery.
+But it often takes a year or more to fully recover from the injury.

 Prevention